DK26/qradar-guides/QRadarAppDev/AppGuide.md

 ### Manage Apps ###

-1. In your projects directory, create a new app directory by calling: `qradar_app_creator create -w <path to myapp>`.
+1. In your projects directory, create a new app directory by calling: `qradar_app_creator create -w <path to myapp>`
     - _This will run longer at the first run._

 2. _Please refer to `README.html` **"Create an app"** section for farther guidelines_: